willmendesneto/nodebots-javascript-and-robotic-in-a-real-world-en/manuscript/dando-suporte-ao-seu-codigo-em-varios-sistemas-operacionais.md

 $ touch .coveralls.yml
 ```

-We will open this file in our editor and we will add the content within this file.
-After this step we will add the NodeJS package to our list of development dependencies to integrate the coveralls infrastructure into our project by typing the following command.
+We will open this file in our editor and we will add the content to this file.
+After this step, we will add the NodeJS package to our list of development dependencies to integrate the coveralls infrastructure into our project by typing the following command.

 ```bash
 $ npm install --save-dev coveralls